 This may sound a shallow thing to say at this current time, but an important part of looking after ourselves is finding things that make us happy.
 We are limited due to the lockdown, but there will still be things that work for you.
 Swimming is my go-to thing for happiness, and that has abruptly stopped, and if I am honest, I am finding that painful.
 At the time I would normally get up and leave the house to swim, instead, I am walking in the field behind my house, to watch the sunrise.
 I have discovered a field where hares play and I listen to bird songs.
 These are small things, but they are making me happy each morning.

 Want to learn a bit more?
-Watch our wellbeing webinar and hear Sonia giving us more useful tips:
+Register to watch our wellbeing webinar and hear Sonia giving us more useful tips, head over to https://mailchi.mp/7a2f67cb2183/kinderlywebinars

 Sonia Mainstone-Cotton – is an early years participation trainer, consultant and author, specialised in wellbeing and mental health.
 She’s the author of “Promoting Young Children’s Emotional Health and Wellbeing” and “Promoting Emotional Wellbeing in Early Years Staff”.